 In Dialogic OD planning teams (also known as design teams or steering committees, among other terms) are much, much more than just a group of people planning a project.
 They are the beginning of the change and key to success.
 Your expertise in developing a dialogic mindset in team members will greatly determine the success of the entire change effort.

+In this short, lively book, you follow the unfolding interactions with the change sponsor, internal change agent(s), and planning team as the OD practitioner lays the essential groundwork for successful organizational transformation.
 Sarah provides detailed descriptions of the many issues and group dynamics you are likely to face and appropriate responses to each of them.
 Supporting you as you enter the organization, gain the support of a key sponsor, set up a design team, and then help that team let go of traditional, problem-solving approaches to planned change and instead embrace a generative change approach.

 We follow a case of an experienced Dialogic OD practitioner beginning a new assignment for a leader who says he wants to create an empowering, engaging approach to dealing with people issues identified in a staff survey but doesn’t really understand what it takes.
 We watch her work with an internal change-agent partner who has trouble letting go of mechanistic, bureaucratic processes, and a design team who initially assume their job is to provide solutions for managers to implement.
 Over a few months, a developmental process takes place as they test, challenge, learn and eventually become the core from which the entire organization gets ready to engage in generative change.